How to see in Amsterdam in one day: perfect itinerary and tips. What to see in one day in Amsterdam and how to plan your day.

 I recommend starting your day in Amsterdam in the Jordaan area.

-Indeed, even from the outside the houses look stunning and the many cafes and restaurants give the area a dynamic and energising vibe.
+Indeed, even from the outside, the houses look stunning and the many cafes and restaurants give the area a dynamic and energizing vibe.

 Visiting Anne Frank’s house, need to know.
 The line outside Anne Frank’s house is always exceptionally long so plan in advance!
 Currently, the building is under refurbishments and tickets are not available at reception but must be bought in advance from the house official website.